zuozhenggh/learning-library/data-management-library/security/data-safe/provision-register-autonomous-database/provision-register-autonomous-database.md

     - The script takes approximately 1 minute to run.

-    - In the bottom-left corner, the cog wheel turns as the script is processed.
-Don't worry if you see some error messages on the **Script Output** tab.
+    - In the bottom-left corner, a cog wheel turns as the script is processed.

+    - Don't worry if you see some error messages on the **Script Output** tab.
 These are expected the first time you run the script.

-    - At the end of the script is the message **END OF SCRIPT**.
+    - The script ends with the message **END OF SCRIPT**.

-- When the script is finished running, on the **Navigator** tab on the left, select the **HCM1** schema from the first drop-down menu.
-In the second drop-down menu, leave **Tables** selected.
+- When the script is finished running, on the **Navigator** tab on the left, select the **HCM1** schema from the first drop-down list.
+In the second drop-down list, leave **Tables** selected.

-  - If you don't see **HCM1** listed, sign out and sign in again, click **SQL Worksheet**, and then select the **HCM1** schema from the first drop-down menu.
+  - If you don't see **HCM1** listed, sign out and sign in again.
+Click **SQL Worksheet**, and then on the **Navigator** tab, select the **HCM1** schema from the first drop-down list.

-  - On the toolbar, click the Clear button (trash can icon) to clear the worksheet.
+  - On the toolbar, click the **Clear** button (trash can icon) to clear the worksheet.

   - On the **Script Output** tab, click the **Clear output** button (trash can icon) to clear the output.